dssg/cincinnati/README.md

 Use the `config_sample.yaml` file to see the structure and then rename it to `config.yaml`, make sure that the file is stores in your `$ROOT_FOLDER`.

-pgpass (without the dot) is needed if your are going to use the Docker image and it will take the file in `$ROOT_FOLDER/pgpass` to build it.
-If you are not going to use Docker, just make sure that a standard `.pgpass` (note the dot) file is on your home folder.
+`.pgpass` (note the dot) is needed if your are going to use the Docker image and it will take the file in `$ROOT_FOLDER/.pgpass` to build it.
+If you are not going to use Docker, just make sure that a standard `.pgpass` file is on your home folder.
+See `.pgpass_sample` for syntax details.

 ##Build docker ETL image